[This story was updated in May 2020 to reflect the fact that Eversense CGM is no longer available for purchase.]

 The Guardian Connect is FDA-approved for users ages 17 to 75.

 Abbott Diabetes Care got into the CGM game in 2017, with FDA approval of its unique FreeStyle Libre Flash Glucose Monitor.

 What’s different about a “flash” system is that users wear a small round sensor inserted on the upper arm, but it doesn’t automatically send readings.
 Instead, users have to manually swipe the handheld receiver (or now also a smartphone) over the sensor to get glucose readings.

 The sensor is quite small — about the size of two stacked quarters, according to the company — and can be scanned through clothing and is water-resistant, allowing users to wear it when swimming or bathing.
 The sensor also comes factory calibrated, so it needs no calibration, and is approved for 14-day wear.

 Data can be read and analyzed on the receiver or a smartphone using Abbott’s LibreLink app, that offers remote data sharing with up to 20 people.
 The Abbott FreeStyle Libre is FDA-approved for users 18 years of age and older.

-Senseonics rounds out the big four with its Eversense system.
-Its claim to fame: the Eversense is the world’s first long-term implantable CGM.
+Senseonics rounded out the big four with its Eversense system until it very recently had to shut down sales in the wake of the coronavirus crisis.
+Eversense is the world’s first long-term implantable CGM.
 It consists of a tiny sensor the size of a small twig that is implanted underneath the skin in the upper arm, approved for 90 days of wear in the U.S. and 180 days of wear in Europe, by far the longest-lasting sensor.